U.S. airlines double down on request for cash as senate leader touts 'loans'

 "We're not calling about so-called bailouts for firms that made reckless decisions," said McConnell, leader of senate majority Republicans.
 "We're not talking about a taxpayer-funded cushion for companies that made mistakes.
 We're talking about loans which must be repaid."

-The airline group asked Monday for $25 billion in cash grants and $25 billion in unsecured loans for passenger airlines and another $8 billion for cargo carriers.
+The airline group asked Monday for $25 billion in cash grants and $25 billion (21.5 billion pounds) in unsecured loans for passenger airlines and another $8 billion for cargo carriers.

 Republican Senator Kevin Cramer noted the airline industry "has asked for half of that to be grants and I think that's been rejected, at least to this point."